javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 - **A horizontal indent: 2(4) spaces.**

     A horizantal identation is made using either 2 or 4 spaces or the "Tab" symbol.
 Which one to choose is a kind of an old holy war.
-Spaces are a little more common nowadays.
+Spaces are more common nowadays.

     One of advantages of spaces over tabs is that they allow more flexible configurations of indents than the "Tab" symbol.